 There continues to be focus on reviewing lead indicators of workload and the resources required to deliver it.
-The order book, win rates, prospects and staff utilisation are all reported to the Executive Board.
+The order book, win rates, prospects and staff utilisation are all reported to the Executive Board monthly.
+Utilisation has been noticeably lower in 2024 compared to 2023, and it has been challenging for management to address the issue in 2024 largely due to uncertainties around timing of work.
+As a result, the Group has carried out a process of staff redundancies, mainly in Australia and the US, to better balance resource with actual and projected workload levels.